Monopoles, spectra of overlap fermions, and eta-prime meson in external magnetic fields: Chiral symmetry breaking and eta-prime meson mass in external magnetic fields

 \section{Chiral symmetry breaking and eta-prime meson mass in external magnetic fields}

-In this section, we calculate correlation functions for the pseudoscalar density using the eigenvalues and eigenvectors at the low temperature.
-We evaluate the impacts of the external magnetic fields on the PCAC relation, decay constant, chiral condensate, and mass of the eta-prime meson.
+In this section, we calculate correlation functions for the pseudoscalar density using eigenvalues and eigenvectors at low temperature.
+We evaluate the impacts of external magnetic fields on the PCAC relation, decay constant, chiral condensate, and mass of the eta-prime meson.